-Led by declines in production-related indicators, the Chicago Fed National Activity Index (CFNAI) decreased to -0.39 in January from -0.03 in December.
-Two of the four broad categories of indicators that make up the index decreased from December, and two of the four categories made negative contributions to the index in January.
+Led by improvements in production-related indicators, the Chicago Fed National Activity Index (CFNAI) increased to +0.14 in February from –0.45 in January.
+Three of the four broad categories of indicators that make up the index increased from January, and two of the four categories made positive contributions to the index in February.

-The index's three-month moving average, CFNAI-MA3, decreased to +0.10 in January from +0.26 in December, marking its fifth consecutive reading above zero.
-January's CFNAI-MA3 suggests that growth in national economic activity was above its historical trend.
-The economic growth reflected in this level of the CFNAI-MA3 suggests limited inflationary pressure from economic activity over the coming year.
+The index's three-month moving average, CFNAI-MA3, decreased to –0.18 in February from +0.02 in January, marking its first reading below zero in six months.
+February's CFNAI-MA3 suggests that growth in national economic activity was below its historical trend.
+The economic growth reflected in this level of the CFNAI-MA3 suggests subdued inflationary pressure from economic activity over the coming year.

-The CFNAI Diffusion Index decreased to +0.11 in January from +0.28 in December.
-Forty-one of the 85 individual indicators made positive contributions to the CFNAI in January, while 44 made negative contributions.
-Forty-one indicators improved from December to January, while 44 indicators deteriorated.
-Of the indicators that improved, ten made negative contributions.
+The CFNAI Diffusion Index decreased to –0.06 in February from +0.03 in January.
+Fifty-four of the 85 individual indicators made positive contributions to the CFNAI in February, while 31 made negative contributions.
+Fifty-one indicators improved from January to February, while 33 indicators deteriorated and one was unchanged.
+Of the indicators that improved, 15 made negative contributions.
 [Download PDF News Release]

-The latest headline index at -0.39 came in well below the Investing.com forecast of -0.20.
+The latest headline index at 0.14 came in below the Investing.com forecast of 0.20.